docopt/docopt.net/dev/docs/index.md

 ```

 In contrast, the version using the `switch` expression and pattern-matching will
-never produce a compile-time error but the _switch arm_ that matches on
+never produce a compile-time error but the _switch arm_ for `IVersionResult`
-`IVersionResult` will simply never occur at run-time.
-The `Match` method makes
+will simply never match at run-time..
-such changes obvious.

 The `Docopt.CreateParser` method takes a single argument: